xcart/xcart-docs/_pages/kb_en/users/operate_as_a_user.md

    1. Open the profile of the administrator user as whom you want to access the store.
    2. From the Profile actions selector, choose the option _Log in as this admin_:
       ![log_in_as_admin_option.png]({{site.baseurl}}/attachments/ref_26UftgNS/log_in_as_admin_option.png)
+   3. The Admin area - as accessible to the selected admin user - will be opened in a new browser tab.
+Your current user session will be terminated, and you will be logged in to the store as the user you selected.
+   4. To quit operating as this user, simply sign out.